AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 The default processing profile contains configurations for the following:

-* Standard thumbnails used by Asset user interface (48, 140, and 319 px)
+* Standard thumbnails used by [!DNL Assets] user interface (48, 140, and 319 px)
 * Large preview (web rendition - 1280 px)
 * Metadata extraction
 * Text extraction

 ## Standard profile {#standard-config}

-Experience Manager provide capabilities to generate more specific renditions for common formats as per user's needs.
+[!DNL Experience Manager] provide capabilities to generate more specific renditions for common formats as per user's needs.
 An administrator can create additional [!UICONTROL Processing Profiles] to facilitate such rendition creation.
 Users then assign one or more of the available profiles to specific folders to get the additional processing done.
 Say for example, the additional processing can generate renditions for web, mobile, and tablet.
 The following video illustrates how to create and apply [!UICONTROL Processing Profiles] and how to access the created renditions.

 ### Rendition width and height {#rendition-width-height}